afreeorange/statistics-notes/README.md

 # Build (output in _site)
 yarn build

-# Deploy to S3_BUCKET in .env
+# Commit with a lazy message and push to remote
-yarn deploy
+yarn push
 ```

 ## License